dmaccormick/Computer_Animation_Techniques/README.md

 # Computer Animation Techniques

 ## Introduction
-This repository contains several small projects that demonstrate computer animation techniques.
+This repository contains several small projects that demonstrate computer animation techniques in 2016.
 These projects were assignments for a 2nd year animation class.
 They are written in C++ and are integrated into a framework that uses immediate mode OpenGL for rendering.

 ## The Different Projects